josaklil-ai/josaklil.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<b>Currently,</b> I'm a Biomedical Data Science PhD student at <a href="https://med.stanford.edu/bmi.html">Stanford University</a> advised by Prof. <a href="https://ai.stanford.edu/~syyeung/">Serena Yeung</a> in the <a href="https://marvl.stanford.edu/">MARVL</a> lab.
-My research interests are at the intersection of machine learning and healthcare, centered in computer vision for surgical skill assessment and training.
+<b>Currently,</b> I'm a Biomedical Data Science PhD student at <a href="https://med.stanford.edu/bmi.html">Stanford University</a> where I'm fortunately advised by Prof. <a href="https://ai.stanford.edu/~syyeung/">Serena Yeung</a> in the <a href="https://marvl.stanford.edu/">MARVL</a> lab.
+My research interests are at the intersection of machine learning and healthcare, centered in computer vision and vision-language models for surgical skill assessment and training.
+I'm also very interested in developing zero-shot methods for video understanding in biomedical domains.